sparwelt/minimalistic-prismic-dom-parser/README.md

 const html = RichTextParser.parseAsHtml(someRichText, htmlSerializer)
 ```

 Alternatively, when providing your own serializer to the parser, it must at least have a function `serializeNodeTree` that returns an array of strings.
-It gets passed the parsed node tree as first parameter.
+It receives the parsed node tree as first parameter.

 The array of strings returned by `serializeNodeTree` will be concatenated by the parser and returned as string.